"Che casino!": Italy's mess dismays business

 "A company competing on the global markets like Pininfarina needs the support of a stable government that inspires trust and can make long-term decisions."

-Yet more uncertainty is exactly where things are heading as the alternative to a new election would be a grand coalition between Silvio Berlusconi's centre-right and the centre-left of Pier Luigi Bersani - veteran foes who may struggle to work together.
+Yet more uncertainty is exactly where things are heading as the alternative to a new election would be a grand coalition between Silvio Berlusconi's center-right and the center-left of Pier Luigi Bersani - veteran foes who may struggle to work together.
 Anti-establishment comic Beppe Grillo, with 25 percent of the vote, has shown little interest in cooperating.

 CRISIS